AVIF to WebP Converter

 How to Convert AVIF to WebP

 1. Upload your AVIF images by dragging and dropping or clicking the upload area.
-You can process up to 10 files simultaneously.
+You can convert up to 10 files at once.

-5. Click "Convert to WebP" to start the conversion process.
+5. Click "Convert to WebP" and wait for the progress indicator to finish.

 AVIF